cocotools/CoCoTools/doc/source/cocomac.rst

 ----------------------
 CoCoMac 2.0 database
 ----------------------
-Is being developed at `http://cocomac.g-node.org/drupal/? <http://cocomac.g-node.org/drupal/?>`_
+CoCoMac 2.0 is in development and is available in preliminary form `here <http://cocomac.g-node.org/drupal/?>`_ When complete, the CoCoMac 2.0 website may address many of these limitations of the CoCoMac 1.0 site.

 ---------------
 References
 ---------------
 ..
-[1] Kötter, R. (2004).
+[1] Kotter, R. (2004).
 Online retrieval, processing, and visualization of primate connectivity data from the CoCoMac database.
-Neuroinformatics, 2(2), 127–144.
+Neuroinformatics, 2(2), 127 thru 144.
 ..
-[2] Stephan, K. E., Kamper, L., Bozkurt, A., Burns, G. A., Young, M. P., & Kötter, R. (2001).
+[2] Stephan, K. E., Kamper, L., Bozkurt, A., Burns, G. A., Young, M. P.,  Kotter, R. (2001).
 Advanced database methodology for the Collation of Connectivity data on the Macaque brain (CoCoMac).
 Philosophical Transactions of the Royal Society of London.
-Series B, Biological Sciences, 356(1412), 1159–1186.
+Series B, Biological Sciences, 356(1412), 1159 thru 1186.